What is Actiq?

-Do not stop using Actiq suddenly, or you could have unpleasant withdrawal symptoms.
-Ask your doctor how to avoid withdrawal symptoms when you stop using Actiq.
+Do not stop using fentanyl suddenly, or you could have unpleasant withdrawal symptoms.
+Ask your doctor how to safely stop using this medicine.

-Keep track of how many Actiq units have been used from each new supply of this medicine.
+Keep track of your medicine.
 Fentanyl citrate is a drug of abuse and you should be aware if anyone is using your medicine improperly or without a prescription.

 What happens if I miss a dose?

-Since Actiq is used as needed, you may not be on a dosing schedule.
-If you are taking the medication regularly, take the missed dose as soon as you remember.
-Skip the missed dose if it is almost time for your next scheduled dose.
-Do not take extra medicine to make up the missed dose.
+Since Actiq is used for pain, you are not likely to miss a dose.
+Skip any missed dose if it is almost time for your next scheduled dose.
+Do not use extra medicine to make up the missed dose.

 What happens if I overdose?